Last Updated on 13 June 2024 by Cycloscope

 9. Torx Wrenches

-Small size torx wrenches, largely employed in electronics and cars repairing, have been recently earning the trust of bicycle industry.
+Small-size torx wrenches, largely employed in electronics and car repairing, have been recently earning the trust of the bicycle industry.

-Just as an Allen keys set, a torx wrenches set comes with different sizes to handle jobs of all kinds.
+Just like the Allen keys set, a torx wrenches set comes with different sizes to handle jobs of all kinds.

-Torx wrenches are mostly used to tighten disk rotors, aero bar, and gear shifter.
+Torx wrenches are mostly used to tighten disk rotors, aero bars, and gear shifters.
 The most common torx wrenches are the T25.
 Better not to go for the cheapest.

 10. Chain Whip and Cassette Lockring